Borat Sagdiyev: Fictional character biography

 It is unknown how many times Borat has been married, but he has had at least five wives.
 In Borat's Guide to Britain, he admits to being a bigamist and has three additional lovers (two of whom he describes as his "mistress" and his "girlfriend" respectively, while he "has to pay money for" the third).
 One of his wives (Ludmilla) is said to have been shot by a hunter when he mistook her for a bear as she ploughed the fields.
-His former wife, Oksana (who was also his half-sister as they had the same biological father), is reported in the Borat film to have been attacked, "violated" and "broken" by a bear while taking his brother Bilo for a walk in the forest.
+His bad-tempered, obese former wife, Oksana (who was also his half-sister as they had the same biological father), is reported in the Borat film to have been attacked, "violated" and "broken" by a bear while taking his brother Bilo for a walk in the forest.
 Borat is not saddened at all by the tragedy.
 He thanks the man who brings him this "good news" by giving him a high five and celebrates his new-found freedom by pursuing Baywatch star Pamela Anderson and eventually reunites with and marries Luenell, an African-American prostitute he met whilst filming his documentary.
 In the sequel, Luenell is nowhere to be seen and can be assumed to have either left Borat or died in the fourteen years since the first film.
 Borat goes on to ask a professional babysitter late in the film to be his "new black wife", to which she politely declines.

 According to various in-character interviews with Sacha Baron Cohen, Borat attended Astana University, where he studied English, journalism and plague research.
 He created five new plagues which "killed over five million goats" in Uzbekistan, the country that he has a strong hatred of.
 Prior to his plague research, Borat worked as an ice maker, "gypsy-catcher", "animal-puller" (one who produces semen from animals) and computer maintenance engineer (specifically removing dead birds which had nested in the vents of computers' casings).
 He now works as a journalist and announcer on Kazakh television.
 This job helps Borat and other Kazakhs "express themselves in ways they otherwise would not have been able to do".

 Borat mostly speaks English during his reports.
 His supposed Kazakh language in some scenes is in fact a mix of Hebrew and Polish (both of which Baron Cohen has good knowledge of).
 Borat usually introduces himself with the term "Jagshemash" ("Jak się masz?", meaning "How are you?" in Polish) and ends reports with "Chenquieh" ("Dziękuję", meaning "Thank you" in Polish).
 He often uses the phrase "Wa wa wee wa!", an expression of surprised delight which came from a skit by Dov Glickman on the popular Israeli comedy show Zehu Ze!.